To help you we have some guidance notes on how to apply for DSA funding.

 Guidance Notes for DSA Roadmap to Student Wellbeing

 Stage 1 UCAS

 Early disclosure is vital.
 It gives us the best opportunity to get your support in place for the start of the academic year.
 This does not affect your application to University.

-If you are aware of someone who has applied to Ulster University but hasn't ticked the box, please get them to contact Student Support directly.
+If you are aware of someone who has applied to Ulster University but hasn't ticked the box, please get them to contact Student Wellbeing directly.